Frequently Asked Questions

 Yes.
 You may appoint a POA on your HSA.
 Your POA would have access to your account and the ability to order a Johnson Financial Group HSA Debit Card.
 If you are interested in adding a Power of Attorney to your account, please contact an advisor.

 At the time of account opening, you will name a beneficiary on your HSA.
-If your beneficiary is your spouse, the accounts will immediately become your spouse’s HSA.
+If your beneficiary is your spouse, the account will immediately become your spouse’s HSA.
 If your beneficiary is someone other than your spouse, the account ceases to be an HSA as of the date of your death.
-The beneficiary must claim the amount of the HSA with their income for the year when the death occurred.
 If you do not name a beneficiary, the funds in your HSA will go to your estate.

 Johnson Financial Group will send the following tax forms to you and the IRS annually: